NilsTheeten/Project_ppchem/README.md

 ## 1. Installation 👩‍💻
 The following pip command can be used to install the python package.
-Please use Python versions (...)
+The package was made with python 3.10
 ```
 pip -m install hydroponics
 ```